-Overall term: 2017 bis 2021
+Overall term: 2017 bis 2023

 The establishment and operation of basic public infrastructure and related public services in nine informal urban settlements of Greater Cairo Region is improved.
 The competent ministry uses integrated and participatory development approaches, which are mainstreamed in the guidelines of urban development policies.

-- In August 2018 two pilot Local Area Development Plans (LADPs) were finalised and a further seven are to be completed in the near future.
+- In August 2018, two pilot Local Area Development Plans (LADPs) were finalised and a further seven are to be completed in the near future.

-- An international consultancy was contracted to design and supervise the implementation of 30 medium-size infrastructure projects, which were identified together with the lead executing agency as a result of the LADP process and jointly approved for further planning and execution.
+- An international consultancy office was contracted to design and supervise the implementation of 30 medium-size infrastructure projects identified as part of the LADP process.

-- A joint steering committee (Project Management Office, PMO) was set up with the partner ministry in July 2018, providing a basis for close cooperation with the lead executing agency.
-This enabled the project to agree on the necessary adaptations and to carry out additional LADPs.Agreements have also been made with three governorates on the framework conditions for project execution, and local steering committees have been established.
+- A Project Management Office (PMO) was set up with the partner ministry in July 2018.
+The resulting close cooperation with the lead executing agency enabled the project to agree on the necessary adaptations and to carry out additional LADPs.Agreements have also been made with three governorates on the framework conditions for project execution, and local steering committees have been established.

 110 government employees (on geographic information system (GIS) applications), 45 urban planners on the Urban Nexus approach for resource-efficient and integrated cities and 90 civil-society organisations (on project planning).